eeholmes/DFA/review_notes.md

 # Installation
 ## Missing info on the description

-https://sebkrantz.github.io/dfms/ and description on CRAN is missing key information that would allow a statistician who in not in econometrics to understand what this does.
+https://sebkrantz.github.io/dfms/ and description on CRAN is missing key information that would allow a statistician who is not in econometrics to understand what this does.
 It would be good to add the following detail:

 "It is a DFA where the factors follow a stationary VAR process of order p."